70: No Such Thing As A Rat Multiborg

 A monster truck would come under object.

 What about some monster munch?
+Objects.

 There's actually a term for people who study dreams in science, and it's onerology.
+And it's not what the interpretation is, it's why we dream.

+And so it's not, you know, oh, your teeth fall out, you're stressed, that kind of stuff.
 There's a really good book by Richard Wiseman called Night School, which has a lot of stuff about dreaming.

 It says the guy who came up with the term rapid eye movement, I think his name was Aserinski or Aserinki.

 He nearly called it jerky eye movement.
+Oh, yeah.

 Which is quite a nice thing.

-Yeah, but it could have been called that.
+Um yeah, but it could have been called that.

-So humans get erections in dreams,
+So humans get erections in dreams.
+Male male ones, that is.

 Male humans.
+I think.

+And it's during REM sleep, which is usually where dreams happen.
 A lot of other animals, rats as well, they get them, get erections during REM sleep.

 But apparently the armadillo is the only animal to get erections in non-REM sleep.
+Wow.

 Wow.

+What?
+It's just a fact.
 That is so weird.

 That's a great fact.

 Is it embarrassing for a rat when it gets an erection, do you think?
+The rat.
+Yeah, because it's never wearing a jacket, so it can't cover it up.

-It's summer here, and candy has got this long trench coat on.
+It's summer here, and Candy has got this long trench coat on.

 I've got another jacket under this one.

 They did an experiment where they gave them the chance to eat food now after waiting for a bit or just move on to the next thing.
+And if they chose to move on then the next food offering was worse.

-And then later on they changed their decision when they were run through it again.
+And they paused and they looked at the good reward that they now couldn't have and then later on they changed their decision when they were run through it again.
+So

+they think that that is them showing regret.
 And they didn't do it when they encountered bad food without having chosen accidentally the bad food.

+We do seem to anthropomorphize rats a lot, or science does at the moment.
 Like, there are a lot of studies that come out saying, Yeah, rats feel regret.

+There's one that claims rats feel empathy, which is also very plausible.
 So, this study got two rats to live together for two weeks or something, so they bonded, learned to be mates.

-And then researchers locked one of them in a cage, which could only be opened by the other rat from the outside.
+And then, researchers locked one of them in a cage, which could only be opened by the other rat from the outside.

-And they found that the other rat would always open the cage, even when there was no apparent benefit for the other rat.
+And they found that the other rat would always open the cage even when there was no apparent benefit for the other rat.

-So, even if opening the cage released the rat into a separate room, so there wasn't even the social advantage of having that rat hang out with you now, the rat would still go and open the cage first thing.
+So, even if opening the cage released the rat into a separate room, so so there wasn't even the social advantage of having that rat hang out with you now, the rat would still go and open the cage first thing.

 I think they even put food in there, and the rat would open the cage before it went and ate the food because it wanted to free its mate.

 Apparently, that's what we've decided.
+Oh, that's nice, isn't it?
+That's good.

 They also